barankonrad/barankonrad/README.md

 # What am I currently learning? 📝
-I am currently focusing on:
+I am currently focused on:

  - algorithms and data structures
  - database systems and MSSQL